Wireless-Innovation-Forum/Common-Data/README.md

 This will extract all the ned and nlcd zip files in place.

-### Extracting the census tract zip file
+### Extracting the county zip file

-To actually unzip the census tract json files from the zip file, you can use the provided script `data/extract_census.py`:
+To only unzip the county json files from the zip file, you can use the provided script `script/extract_counties_json.py`:

 ```
-    python extract_census.py
+    python extract_counties_json.py --extract
 ```

-This will extract all the census tract json files from the zip file in place.
+This will extract all counties json files from the zip file in place.

 ### Population data